The Ultimate Paris Travel Guide: See, Eat, Do, Stay

-Where can you find the best pastries in Paris?
+So, where can you find the best pastries in Paris?
 What’s the coolest new boutique hotel in the city?
 Where do Paris’ art crowd hang out?
-If you’re looking Paris travel tips, you’ve come to the right place.
-We’ve found the hottest hotels, the must-see exhibitions and the best restaurants to grab a bite in with our guide to Paris for 2018…
+If you’re looking for Paris travel tips, you’ve come to the right place.
+We’ve found the hottest hotels, the must-visit exhibitions and the best restaurants to grab a bite in with our guide to Paris for 2021…

-‘Paris is always a good idea,’ or at least that was the form prior to the challenges brought to the city in 2015.
+‘Paris is always a good idea,’ or at least that was the form prior to the challenges brought to the city last decade.
 Tourism is only beginning to bounce back (after a painful lull) with a host of design-led hotel openings and renovations, a cosmopolitan gastronomic facelift and museums harnessing the capital’s fashion legacy with headline shows.

 Never mind the modern likes of Maje, Sandro or Claudie Pierlot, the museums promise a trip to the ‘glory days’, when Paris was the glittering epicentre of the fashion world.
 It’s the stuff of sartorial reverie, a retrospective of codemakers, fierce talent and the noise of showbiz, politics and culture surrounding these fashion power houses.